Prayers Only Work When We Listen To Reason

 Is it reasonable for our president to enrich himself and his family—to the tune of billions of dollars in this year alone—through his “let’s make a deal,” pay-to-play schemes that trade America’s future in exchange for his personal gain?

-Is it reasonable for this president to strap his brain exclusively to his obsessive need to perpetuate his grandiosity through an “Arc de Trump,” a redo of the White House in his image, or a seeding of his hotels, golf resorts, and now a $TRUMP meme coin in the darkest corners of the world—all the while slamming and branding Congresswoman Marjorie Taylor Green as “Marjorie Traitor Greene?”
+Is it reasonable for this president to strap his brain exclusively to his obsessive need to perpetuate his grandiosity through an “Arc de Trump,” a redo of the White House in his image, or a seeding of his hotels, golf resorts, and now a $TRUMP meme coin in the darkest corners of the world—all the while slamming and branding Congresswoman Marjorie Taylor Greene as “Marjorie Traitor Greene?”

 Is it reasonable for the “leader of the free world” to declare that 6 Democrats are guilty of sedition and deserving of death for urging public servants to refuse illegal orders?